Pearly108/SPP/README.md

 ## Install Requirements

-Use this if running locally:pip install -r requirements.txt
+Use this if running locally:
+pip install -r requirements.txt
 ## Dataset

 - **Name:** all_stocks_5yr.csv